jeremehancock/Bludit-Vagrant/README.md

 ## AI Disclaimer

 This project was originally developed without the use of AI.
 It has since been updated to a more modern stack with the help of AI.

-## Disclaimer

-All code is provided as-is without any warranty.
-Use at your own risk.